Observing the complex interactions between these highly social animals is one of the highlights of a visit to Werribee Open Range Zoo.

 Vervet Monkeys are found in many parts of Africa.
 Vervet Monkeys have a number of predators including leopards, servals, caracals, crocodiles, baboons, pythons and large eagles.
 In human inhabited areas they are in danger from electricity pylons, vehicles, dogs, pellet guns, poison, and bullets and are trapped for traditional medicine, bush meat and for biomedical research.

 Despite these dangers, Vervet Monkeys are not thought to be a species at risk.
-They are classed as ‘least concern’ by the International Union for Conservation of Nature and Natural Resources (on the IUCN ‘red list’).
+They are classified as Least Concern by the International Union for Conservation of Nature and Natural Resources (on the IUCN ‘red list’).

 While Vervet Monkeys are not under immediate threat there other primates such as gorillas that are on the brink of extinction.
 One of the biggest threats to primates in the wild is the illegal mining of coltan, a mineral that is used in mobile phones and is found in gorilla habitat.
 By recycling mobile phones thruogh They're Calling on You you can help raise important funds for gorillas in the wild and give these phones a second life.